-Head to Elizabeth Gaskell’s House this April for some special family craft activities – including learning more about Victorian greetings cards and getting the chance to make your own Happy Easter card.
+Head to Elizabeth Gaskell’s House this April for some special family craft activities inspired by Victorian cards and Easter bonnets.

 Visit the house and, while you have a wander and see some of the newly renovated rooms, let the kids get stuck in making their own mini masterpiece in the Servants’ Hall.
 There’s craft and colouring to enjoy, as well as the popular Cranford The Cat trail around the house – all included in the admission price.
 If the weather permits, you can even enjoy a picnic in the lovely garden, surrounded by flowers; if conditions prove inclement, the tea room will serve you fresh brews and homemade treats.